mbaityje/STRUCTURAL-GLASS/readme.md

 # STRUCTURAL-GLASS
-# Molecular Dynamics of Supercooled liquids
+# Molecular Dynamics of Supercooled Liquids

 A repository for MD simulations of supercooled liquids based on [HOOMD](http://glotzerlab.engin.umich.edu/hoomd-blue/).